zer0ed/PHP-Nuke-modules/AmCE/readme.txt

 3. Use
 ------
+* Set the chatkey value to a random 15 character code (replace 123456789012345) in the following files..  minichat/chatlog.php (1st line), blocks/block-Admin_miniChat.php (line 14 under user settings section), and minichat/minichat.php (line 13).
+All 3 files must have the same value to work correctly

+* Set the other options you wish in the blocks/block-Admin_miniChat.php file at the top under the user settings section.
+Chatkey is explained above, chat flashing picture will show a flashing message picture beside any user in chat (better visability then just colour coded).
+	 Connect mode is just as described in that file.
+Default position sets the default position of the chat window for auto connect and forced modes.
+It also sets it as the default for manual connect modes but the user can change this.
+Default refresh sets the refresh time for the chat window to check for new messages and display them.
+The faster you set this the higher the load on the server.
+Example if it's set to 10 seconds then AmCE checks the chatlog 6 times per minute per user.
+You can set this to whatever you want but anywhere from 10 to 30 seconds are good values for most people.

 * Login as the admin in your php-nuke site, add the new Admin miniChat block in the blocks section and make sure you set it so only Administrators can see that block!